 Many MALS students attend part time.
 By taking two courses a semester, excluding summer, a student can finish the program in three years.
 Or, by taking one course a semester, including two summer terms, a student can complete the program in four years.
 An indeterminate variable is the amount of time spent on the thesis or project.
 All masters students have six years to complete their degree programs.

 Are evening classes available?

-are credits earned at ETSU as a non-degree student.
-Keep in mind,
+a students MALS program.
+Included are credits earned at ETSU as a non-degree student.

 Does a student have a non-thesis option?

 MALS students may pursue either a culminating project or a thesis.
 Project students must take 21 elective credits, while thesis students take 18 elective credits.
 For thesis and project guidelines, click on thesis and project guidelines.